 Wondering how long to cook a turkey?
 Good news—there’s no need to babysit or baste a turkey for hours!
 This turkey recipe roasts an entire bird in an hour and a half.
 All you need to do is plan ahead for brining.

-Keep these quick tips in mind to learn how to best cook your turkey:
+Quick tips to learn how to best cook your turkey:

 - 1 12-pound Fresh, all-natural young turkey, innards removed